mjun0812/mjun0812.github.io/src/content/posts_en/2023-10-11_torchvisionv2.md

 published: true
 ---

-Recently, TorchVision version 0.16.0, a library that consolidates PyTorch's image manipulation processing, was released.
+Recently, TorchVision version 0.16.0, a library that consolidates PyTorch's image processing functionality, was released.
 With this update, documentation for version v2 of `torchvision.transforms`, commonly used for data augmentation, was enhanced.
 While `torchvision.transforms.v2` existed as a beta version since 0.15.0, this update enriched the documentation and made it the recommended version, so I'd like to see how it differs from previous methods.
 Note that v2 is still in beta.
 It will become stable in 0.17.0.